Evocelot/springboot-microbase/README.md

 - grafana
 - sample-module

-By default, the tickr-module runs on port `8080`.
+By default, the sample-module runs on port `8080`.
 The swagger UI can be accessed at: http://localhost:8080/swagger-ui/index.html

 ### Run the module only